stefanstrub/LDC-GB/data_generation/doc/docs/reference.md

 python package, it provides common tools like orbits, waveforms, noise model subpackages, etc.

-The LDCPipeline software project is a set of python scripts used to run data generation pipelines and test them (content of their output and their performance).
+The data generation folder contains a set of python scripts used to run data generation pipelines and test them (content of their output and their performance).